evergage/evergage-wordpress/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Evergage helps you engage and communicate with your users in real-time and in your application.
+Evergage helps you engage and communicate with your users in real-time and in your site.

 == Description ==

-Evergage helps you engage and communicate with your users in real-time and in your application.
-Segment your users by behavior and demographics and help them succeed through messaging and guidance.
-Track the performance of your in-app campaigns and deliver better value Today without redevelopment and waiting for deployments.
+Evergage helps you engage and communicate with your visitors in real-time and in your site.
+Segment your users by content viewed, track the performance of your personalization campaigns and deliver targeted content recommendations.

 == Installation ==